A Guide to Earthquake Insurance in Canada

 4 minute read

-• Earthquake insurance typically needs to be added as a separate endorsement.
+• Earthquake insurance typically needs to be added as a separate endorsement to your home insurance policy.

 How Does Earthquake Insurance Work in Canada?